 Jeevan Vasagar is a superb and evocative writer, and Lion City is a compelling, illuminating and personal history that will be regarded as the definitive book on Singapore - and one of the great city chronicles.

-Before the Second World War, Singapore was richer than any Asian metropolis except for Tokyo, and by far the most ethnically diverse.
-But in 1965, it had independence forced upon it in a sudden rupture with newly formed Malaysia and found itself facing catastrophe.
-It took the bloody-minded determination and vision of Lee Kuan Yew, its founding premier, to take a small island of diverse ethnic groups with a broken economy and meld it into Asia's first globalised city.
+In 1965, Singapore's GDP per capita was on a par with Jordan.
+Now it has outstripped Japan.
+After the Second World War and a sudden rupture with newly formed Malaysia, Singapore found itself independent - and facing a crisis.
+It took the bloody-minded determination and vision of Lee Kuan Yew, its founding premier, to take a small island of diverse ethnic groups with a fragile economy and hostile neighbours and meld it into Asia's first globalised city.

 Sorry, no results were found.